ONLINE GERMAN LESSONS

 - BEGINNER INTERMEDIATE If you would like to learn some German words every day but don’t have a lot of time, try out Mosa Lingua’s app for German learners.
 It features short lessons, games, interactive activities, dialogs, audio recordings, and more to help you remember every new phrase or term you learn!

-- BEGINNER INTERMEDIATE ADVANCED Vocabulary tests are great to understand your current ability, check the areas you still need to improve and to stay motivated by seeing how much you have advanced so far.
+- BEGINNER INTERMEDIATE ADVANCED Vocabulary tests are great to understand your current ability, check the areas you still need to improve and stay motivated by seeing how much you have advanced so far.
 Lingua Germanica, for example, offers a great vocabulary test that will only take 10-15 minutes to complete.
 Just pick the level of proficiency you want to test and give it a try!

 If you lack materials to complement your German textbooks, here you can find some superb resources to develop your reading skills: